Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 5) Micro USB data cable → **$${\color{red}MAKE \space SURE \space IT'S \space A \space DATA \space CABLE!}$$**
 6) 3x LEDs of different colors, plus 3x 220Ω resistors → **$${\color{blue}LEDs\space optional}$$**
 7) 1x extra-bright LED for camera flash, plus 1x 220Ω resistors → **$${\color{blue}LED\space optional}$$**
+8) Powerbank (to make it mobile) -- I have plans to add instructions for a battery build.

 **Wiring Diagram**
 • This image shows how to wire up the camera buttons if you are not using the ePaper Hat.